HiLo Algorithm

 }

-However, you can use the HiLo algorithm and create documents with your own, manually created ID that is based on the next HiLo ID number provided by the client.
+You can take advantage of the HiLo algorithm and create documents with your own customized ID that is based on the next HiLo ID number provided by the client.

-Either one of the following overload methods will return the next available ID from the HiLo numbers reserved for the client.
+Either one of the following overloads will return the next available ID from the HiLo numbers reserved for the client.
 The returned ID number can then be used when storing a new document.

 Task<long> GenerateNextIdForAsync(string database, object entity);